aviramaloni/HujiHackathon2021/README.md

 # HujiHackathon2021
 Software Development of 'SitWithMe' application in order to provide access to public and private remote workspaces.
-Powered by ‘Dart’, with a framework derived from ‘Flutter’.
+Powered by *Dart*, with a framework derived from *Flutter*.

 > This project was designed and created by Aviram Aloni, Noam Geva, Ari Nailand and Jordan Picker.